ARM-software/Arm-2D/README.md

     - Provides templates for user controls and scenes.
     - Scene templates for Meter, Watch and Fitness trackers
     - Provides a template for adding new RTOS support.

-  - **Other Helper services**
-    - A dedicated helper service for transform operations
-      - Provide dynamic dirty region tracking
-      - Double-buffered Angle and Scale updating
   - **Tools**
     - A `img2c.py` for generating arm-2d resources from user-specified images
     - A `ttf2c.py` for generating user-customized A1, A2, A4 and A8 fonts from an user-specified TrueType Font
     - A `jinja2c.py` for code generation.

   - **Demos**
     - Demos for various scenarios
     - A dedicated demo for Helium-ACI acceleration.